Sylvia (play): Productions

 Sylvia opened Off-Broadway at Stage I of the Manhattan Theatre Club on May 2, 1995, where it ran for 167 performances.
 Directed by John Tillinger, the cast included Sarah Jessica Parker as "Sylvia", Blythe Danner, and Charles Kimbrough.
+Lighting design by Ken Billington.
 The production received Drama Desk Award nominations for Outstanding Play, Outstanding Actress in a Play (Parker), and Outstanding Costume Design (Jane Greenwood).

 The play ran at the Coronet Theatre, Los Angeles, in February 1997, starring Stephanie Zimbalist as "Sylvia", Mary Beth Piel, Derek Smith, and Charles Kimbrough.

 The play was produced by the La Mirada Theatre, Los Angeles, California, in 2007 starring Cathy Rigby as "Sylvia".

 The play was produced by the Berkshire Theatre Group, Stockbridge, Massachusetts, in July 2011.
 The reviewer called it a "comic masterpiece".

 The play's first Broadway production began previews at the Cort Theatre on October 2, 2015, starring Annaleigh Ashford as "Sylvia", Matthew Broderick, Julie White and Robert Sella, directed by Daniel J. Sullivan.
 The production officially opened on October 27, 2015, and ran a limited engagement through January 3, 2016.
 Costumes were designed by Ann Roth.
 The Broadway production announced that it was closing three weeks early, due to poor ticket sales.